phpearth/docs/CONDUCT.md

 This project tends to be as inclusive as possible and everybody is welcome to contribute.

-Repository is part of wwphp-fb organization with the following [code of conduct](https://wwphp-fb.github.io/code-of-conduct/).
+Repository is part of PHP.earth organization with the following [code of conduct](https://wwphp-fb.github.io/code-of-conduct/).